Useful Links & Login Info

 In the meantime we are treated to some very competent caricatures of life in a rough frontier town complete with devious plots and shady deals all aimed at undermining the preachers chances to win the contest.

-If you’re still looking for family fun, don’t go to Redeemmer, the most mindlessly violent bore in years.
+If you’re still looking for family fun, don’t go to Redeemer, the most mindlessly violent bore in years.

 The story idea is good.
 A man gets revenge on his former school mates by inviting them to a high school reunion, locking them inside an abandoned building and exterminating them, one by one, with various imaginative and symbolic methods.